Debit card: Spain

 Debit cards are accepted in a relatively large number of stores, both large and small, in Spain.
 Banks often offer debit cards for small fees in connection with a checking account.
 These cards are used more often than credit cards at ATMs because it is a cheaper alternative.

-For tourists, a 2018 guide recommended using debit cards at ATMs.

 Sweden

-Debit cards are common in Sweden as they are traditionally issued by your bank who in turn normally cooperates with either Visa Debit, Visa Electron, Debit MasterCard, or Mastercard Maestro.
+Debit cards are common in Sweden as they are traditionally issued by your bank who in turn normally cooperates with either Visa Debit, Visa Electron, Debit Mastercard, or Mastercard Maestro.
 Thus, ATM's and stores in Sweden accept these debit cards if they accept card payments with only rare exceptions.

 Taiwan

-Most banks issue major-brand debit cards that can be used internationally such as Visa, MasterCard and JCB, often with contactless functionality.
+Most banks issue major-brand debit cards that can be used internationally such as Visa, Mastercard and JCB, often with contactless functionality.
 Payments at brick-and-mortar stores generally require a signature except for contactless payments.

 A separate, local debit system, known as Smart Pay, can be used by the majority of debit and ATM cards, even major-brand cards.
 This system is available only in Taiwan and a few locations in Japan as of 2016.
 Non-contactless payments require a PIN instead of a signature.
 Cards from a few banks support contactless payment with Smart Pay.